Pilonidal cyst resection

 - If you have been drinking a lot of alcohol, more than 1 or 2 drinks a day.

 - If you are a smoker, stop smoking several weeks before the surgery.
 Your provider can help.

-- You may be asked to stop taking aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), vitamin E, clopidogrel (Plavix), warfarin (Coumadin), and any other drugs like these.
+- You may be asked to temporarily stop taking blood thinners, such as aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), vitamin E, clopidogrel (Plavix), warfarin (Coumadin), and any other medicines like these.

 After the Procedure

 After the procedure:

 - You can go home after the procedure.